QetzylTech/webserverbyjp/README.md

 - timestamps are rendered in a human-readable local format
 - `Next run` is shown in the same readable time format

-16. TODO

-- [ ] Add integration tests for debug auth gates (`/debug/server-properties`, `/debug/env`, `/debug/stop`)
-- [ ] Add end-to-end tests for low-storage startup block and emergency shutdown path

-17. Quality gates and review contract
+16. Quality gates and review contract

 - Architecture contract: `ARCHITECTURE.md`
 - CI gate order and commands: `doc/CI_QUALITY_GATES.md`